Celebrating Women’s History Month in Madison

 Madison is home to outstanding female athletes and organizations that promote women in sports.
 Show your support by following and attending events.

-UW-Madison Women’s Athletics: Hockey and basketball season may be coming to a close, but spring sports are ramping up with golf, tennis and softball home games all on the schedule for March.
+UW-Madison Women’s Athletics: Hockey and basketball seasons may be coming to a close, but spring sports are ramping up with golf, tennis and softball home games all on the schedule for March.

-Madison Night Mares: The professional softball team had their first season last summer and will start their second season this June.
+Madison Night Mares: The professional softball team will kick off their third season in Madison this summer.
 Ticket packages are on sale now.

 Celebrate International Women’s Day at International Festival

-This year Overture’s annual International Festival falls on International Women’s Day on Saturday, March 8.
-What better way to spend the day than by celebrating the rich cultural heritage within our community.
-Enjoy nearly 30 free performance featuring female performers and shop from vendors and artists representing cultures from around the world.
+International Women’s Day is on Sunday, March 8.
+Celebrate a day early by coming to Overture Center’s free International Festival on Saturday, March 7!
+What better way to spend the day than by celebrating the rich cultural heritage within our community and supporting female artists, performers and businesses.
+Enjoy more than 30 free performances and shop from vendors and artists representing cultures from around the world.

 International Festival